 Commercial Campgrounds in and Around Alamosa

 Once in the valley, you’ll have your pick from a plethora of RV Campgrounds.
 These locations offer sites for RVs and tents, providing all the fun of camping, but with the added benefits of amenities right on site.
 Located in the city of Alamosa is Cool Sunshine RV Park, which is within walking distance of Alamosa’s downtown.
 East of town, en route to the Great Sand Dunes (and featuring amazing views of Mount Blanca), are Alamosa KOA Campground, Basecamp Family Campground, and Alamosa Economy Campground.
 Only miles from the Great Sand Dunes National Park entrance, you’ll find the Great Sand Dunes Oasis, which in addition to RV and tent sites, has a cafe, store and offers sandboard rentals!
+If glamping is more your style, be sure to check out Rustic Rook Resort Glampground for a truly unique experience!

 Public Lands in the San Luis Valley